voltron42/scouts/november.md

 =========
 * Calendar
   * Pack Meeting Next Thursday @ Prairie View -- Raingutter Regatta
-    * remind them that any glue on the boats will need time to dry, or the boats may sink.
+    * remind them that any glue on the boats will need time to dry, or the boats may fall apart if wet glue mixes with the water.
   * Parent Meeting Sun Dec 6th
   * Den Mtg Dec 10th
   * Pack Mtg Dec 17th
+* Snacks -- (Tiger Bites #6)
   * See if anyone brought snacks.
 If so, ask the scouts why each snack is healthy, otherwise ask them about a snack that they like.
 If time allows, also ask the scouts for some other ideas of healthy snacks.

 Activities:
 ==========